Model

 It is this last mental model that Thwink.org seeks to change, by showing that current mental models, such as those based on Classic Activism, are not nearly as productive as the more appropriate models that can be built using an analytical approach and the rest of the concepts in this glossary.

-Prescriptive versus descriptive models
+Descriptive versus prescriptive models

 Most models are descriptive.
 A descriptive model describes how something works.
 If a simple problem is being modeled, a descriptive model is usually good enough to solve it.
-For example, a model of an industrial manufacturing process could be the steps required to perform it and diagrams if necessary.
+For example, a model of an industrial manufacturing process could be the steps required to perform it and process flow diagrams if necessary.
 If a problem occurs, you inspect and test the process to isolate the problem to the step causing it.
 Then you modify the step so the process no longer produces defects.

 A large drawback is the descriptive model approach will not work for complex system problems, because the system is too complex to descriptively model completely or accurately.
 Examples of systems falling into this class are cultures, organizations, the universe, political dogmas, and a snowstorm at the molecular level.